michel-kraemer/bson4jackson/README.md

     ./gradlew test

-The script automatically downloads the correct Gradle version, so you won't have to do anything else.
+The script automatically downloads the correct Gradle version so you won't have to do anything else.
 If everything runs successfully, you may create a .jar library:

     ./gradlew jar

-The library will be located under the `build/libs` directory.
+The library will be located under `build/libs`.

-### Eclipse

-Gradle includes a task that creates all files required to develop bson4jackson in Eclipse.
-Run the following command:

-    ./gradlew eclipse

-Then import the project into your workspace.

-### IntelliJ

-Gradle includes a task that creates all files required to develop bson4jackson in IntelliJ.
-Run the following command:

-    ./gradlew idea

-Then import the project into your workspace or open the root `bson4jackson.ipr` project file.

 ## License